 2. Other inputs

 Some water also enters a given region as groundwater and runoff (often in the form of streams or rivers) from other regions.
-These are often balanced by outputs of groundwater/runoff as well (thus STRG represents the change in soil-water storage).
+These are often balanced by outputs of groundwater/runoff as well (thus ST or STRG represents the change in soil-water storage).
 Normally input from groundwater and runoff is balanced by outputs of runoff and groundwater.

 These represent inputs to the cycle.
 In order for balance to be maintained, they must equal inputs …